 Your PIM must syndicate product information easily.

-Product information syndication is crucial because storage spans individuals, teams, and their devices.
-For example, bulk editing ensures information consistency.
+Product information syndication is crucial because storage spans individuals, teams, and devices.
+Bulk editing, for example, ensures information consistency.

 Editing information on marketing channels and platforms one by one takes forever.
 This also leads to product information inconsistency and increases the chance of including errors on product pages.
 Make sure your PIM can edit product information across digital channels simultaneously.